-Siemens has been active in the United Kingdom for over 170 years.
-Siemens Industry Software Limited is one of several legal entities trading in the UK and employs nearly 1,250 staff in various locations.
+Siemens has been active in the United Kingdom for over 170 years and operates from various locations including sales offices, manufacturing plants and warehouses.
+Electrium Sales Limited is one of several Siemens' legal entities trading in the UK and employs 300 staff.